scikit-learn-contrib/sklearn-pandas/README.rst

     ...     (['children'], sklearn.preprocessing.StandardScaler())
     ... ])

-The difference between specifying the column selector as `'column'` (as a simple stirng) and `['column']` (as a list with one element) is the shape of the array that is passed to the transformer.
+The difference between specifying the column selector as `'column'` (as a simple string) and `['column']` (as a list with one element) is the shape of the array that is passed to the transformer.
 In the first case, a one dimensional array with be passed, while in the second case it will be a 2-dimensional array with one column, i.e. a column vector.

 This behaviour mimics the same pattern as pandas' dataframes `__getitem__` indexing: